applebiter/gnatwriter/README.md

 may talk to the LLM about a story and/or characters.
 The ability to export Events and Locations is not yet supported but will be in future releases.

-More documentation will be forthcoming.
+More documentation can be found in [this project's wiki](https://github.com/applebiter/noveler/wiki/Introduction-to-Noveler).